Will 2017 be lucky for Vladimir Putin?

 Ben Nimmo is a senior fellow, information defense, at the Atlantic Council's Digital Forensic Research Lab.
 He was a NATO press officer from 2011 to 2014.
 He is on Twitter @benimmo.
 The opinions in this article belong to the author.

-(CNN)The world seemed to tilt toward Russia in 2016.
+(CNN)The world seemed to tilt toward Vladimir Putin's Russia in 2016.
 Donald Trump was voted in; Britain voted out.

 The international community watched ineffectively as the Russian and Syrian air forces cluster-bombed Aleppo, and as international investigators stated that Russia had provided the weapon that shot down Malaysia Airlines Flight 17.